Updated June 2019

 What can you print?

 Whatever you can print in 5 hours and meets the standards of bullet 7 above.
-Please allow one-two weeks for prints to be completed.
+Please allow three to four weeks for prints to be completed.
 The library will allow up to 10 hours of printing per month per family.

 Makerspace users agree NOT to: